Let's make streets in Cambridge more vibrant and attractive for kids to walk and bike to school!

-On Monday 15 February we began trialing more than 25 temporary changes on several streets in Cambridge to create a route for kids - and all of us - to safely and easily walk, bike and scooter to school and around town.
+In March 2021, we began trialing more than 25 temporary changes on several streets in Cambridge to create a route for kids - and all of us - to safely and easily walk, bike and scooter to school and around town.

 Some of these included painted dots on the road, improvements to busy intersections, new pedestrian crossings and a pop-up cycleway on Wilson and Duke streets.
-Check out the illustrated map here for more details.

-Stage One - Last year we asked you to identify the key areas on our streets making them unsafe for kids to walk, bike and scooter to school.
+Stage One - Last year we asked residents to identify the key areas on our streets making them unsafe for kids to walk, bike and scooter to school.
 More than 200 of you responded and helped us to select both the locations and the types of treatments we would test.